bovinehero/bovinehero.github.io/_posts/2020-04-17-Kali-Linux-HyperV-Style.md

 ![micro.png](\assets\images\KaliSetup\posts\micro.png)

 > When I talk about Host VMs, I am referring to the Parent or Admin VM, while technically they are different, functionally they perform the same role in most cases.
-The Guests are all the other VMs managed by they hypervisor.
+The Guests are all the other VMs managed by the hypervisor.

 This technique turns HyperV into a Type1 hypervisor which not only exposes more hardware resources for the VMs but also offers logical sand-boxing increasing security.
 The main problem with this approach is that the host machine is now a VM, which means it is very, very difficult to use other virtualization platforms at the same time as HyperV.